 This is a great option for families.
 Having a whole studio to yourself, including kitchen and garden area, means you can really relax and enjoy Quebec at your own pace.
 The best budget hotel in Saint-Jean-Baptiste, these studios are also run by really friendly locals who will help you with anything you need.

-A gorgeous chalet overlooking the waters of the St Lawrence River, this beautiful lodge-style place to stay in Quebec is perfect for a family trip.
-With its charming, wooden interiors, this place is roomy enough for up to 12 people, and also boasts an outdoor deck, small jetty and a garden.
+A gorgeous house-hotel overlooking the waters of the St Lawrence River, this beautiful lodge-style place to stay in Quebec is perfect for a family trip.
+With its charming, wooden interiors, and also boasts an outdoor and a garden.

 - COOLEST thing to do in Saint-Sacrement – be charmed by the cute early 20th-century houses in the area